OmniOneID/did-ca-server/docs/installation/OpenDID_CAServer_InstallationAndOperation_Guide.md

     - Example: `org.hibernate.boot.model.naming.CamelCaseToUnderscoresNamingStrategy`

 * `spring.jpa.properties.hibernate.format_sql`: 🔒
     - Sets whether to format SQL.
-When set to false, it disables formatting of SQL queries output to the log.
+When set to false, formatting of SQL queries output to logs is disabled.
     - Example: `false`

 <br/>

 ## 5.3. application-logging.yml
-- Role: Sets log groups and log levels.
-Through this configuration file, you can define log groups for specific packages or modules and individually specify log levels for each group.
+- Role: Configures log groups and log levels.
+Through this configuration file, you can define log groups for specific packages or modules and specify log levels for each group individually.

 - Location: `src/main/resources/`

 ### 5.3.1.
 Logging Configuration

-- Log groups: You can group and manage desired packages under logging.group.
-For example, you can include the org.omnione.did.base.util package in the util group and define other packages as separate groups.
+- Log Groups: You can group desired packages under logging.group for management.
+For example, include the org.omnione.did.base.util package in the util group, and define other packages as separate groups as well.

-- Log levels: Through the logging.level setting, you can specify log levels for each group.
+- Log Levels: You can specify log levels for each group through the logging.level setting.
 You can set various log levels such as debug, info, warn, error to output logs at the desired level.
-For example, you can set the debug level for groups like cas, aop to output debug information from those packages.
+For example, you can set debug level for groups like cas, aop to output debug information from those packages.

 * `logging.level`:
     - Sets the log level.
     - By setting the level to debug, you can see all log messages at DEBUG level and above (INFO, WARN, ERROR, FATAL) for the specified packages.

-Full example:
+Complete example:
 ```yaml
 logging:
   group: